hostmobility/documentation/docs/system/yocto/yocto.md

 *See [Building with Docker](yocto-build-with-docker.md) for details.*

+To get more information about what you can do with it use /script/bygg --help.

 ## Native build environment

 * You can also build using a [native build environment](yocto-build-manually.md) (without Docker).